usaid-cs/yesterday-i-learned/random.md

 1. The Big Ben is also leaning over.
 1. Uncle Ben's (not related to the point above) [90 second rice](https://www.unclebens.com/products/ready-rice/jasmine), through whatever magic, manages to be wet and edible without adding any preservatives.
 1. A knuckle ball moves erratically because [it *isn't* spinning](https://www.reddit.com/r/askscience/comments/50cg2n/hi_my_name_is_jack_im_14_years_old_and_i_love/d72zdj3).
-1. Referral programs work only if it makes the referrer *feel smart* about sharing a deal.
+1. Referral programs work only if it makes the referrer *feels smart* about sharing a deal.
 1. Lemmings, apparently a small rodent, [do not commit mass suicide](http://io9.gizmodo.com/lemming-suicide-is-a-myth-that-was-perpetuated-by-disne-1549040246).
 Disney people pushed them down a cliff and made them drown.
 1. "Good at cooking" and "Good at washing dishes" are apparently very good things to put on dating site profiles (if you have one).
 Of course, liking to cook and liking to wash dishes are another story.
 1. Iran now accounts for approximately 90% of the world production of saffron.